Huy-DNA/MPiSC/report/chapters/preliminary-results/index.typ

 Throughput is number of operations finished in a unit of time.
 Its unit is often given as $"ops"\/"s"$ (operations per second), $"ops"\/"ms"$ (operations per milliseconds) or $"ops"\/"us"$ (operations per microsecond).
 Intuitively, throughput is closest to our notion of "performance": The higher the throughput, the more tasks are done in a unit of time and thus, the higher the performance.
 The implication is that our ultimate goal is to optimize the throughput metric of our algorithms.

-Nevertheless, as we will see, it's easier to reason about the latency than the throughput of an algorithm.
-Additionally, latency has quite an interesting correlation with throughput.
-Consequently, this makes latency a potentially better metric to optimize for.

 === Latency

 Latency is the time it takes for a single task to complete.
 Its unit is often given as $"s"\/"op"$ (seconds per operation), $"ms"\/"op"$ (milliseconds per operation) or $"us"\/"op"$ (microseconds per operation).